ankith0073/Traffic-sign-Classification/writeup_template.md

 The learning rate choice was made sure it is not very high to miss the global minimum, Not too low to make the training longer, So a value 0.008 was chosen

-The Thirst for high accuracy wasnt quenched yet! so with an additional convolutional layer as in step 3 was used to obtain a validation accuracy of ~95%
+The Thirst for high accuracy wasnt quenched yet! so with an additional convolutional layer as in step 3 was used to obtain a validation accuracy of ~93.8%

+Dropout was added to the last  fully connected layer to avoid overfitting.

 The code for calculating the accuracy of the model is located in the 21st cell of the Ipython notebook.